 Passover Cooking: Stuck with The Best

 For instance, now that quinoa has been approved for Pessach, I make tabouleh and pilaf with it, which liberates me from the compulsory potato dish at every meal.
 Let me start by telling you something I hope you won’t be too disappointed about: I am afraid you won’t find a single recipe for Passover blintzes, lasagna, pizza and other gimmicky ersatz renditions of chametz dishes.
 I ask you: Who needs it?!
 Respect the seasons and give tribute to what each has to offer, then eat all the pizza and blintzes you want during the rest of the year!
 Deal with the usual suspects fifty one weeks out of the year and give them – and us – time out for one week, and pay special Thanksgiving to all the wondrous foods Nature has to offer in the spring, and every single day of our lives!

 Oh, just one more thing before I get into the trenches: No Chametz-like food whatsoever served at any point during the Passover week in my kitchen or at my table.
 What for?
 Who needs it?
 After denouncing pizza, pasta, layer cakes and other starches as our year-round tormentors, why look for a way to make Passover Cooking knockoffs of these nemeses?
 I don’t think so!
 So long, see you next week, I will subsist beautifully on…. everything else, and then some.
 I love love love Passover Cooking!
 Just my One, Two and Turmeric Chapter on Tajines will give you more than three dozen dishes made in a snap.

-Just a few words before you dig into your Passover Cooking:
+Before you dig into your Passover Cooking